top of page

 Overview:

-Approved applicants may receive up to $2,000 per year toward psychological assessments and up to $1,000 per year toward other eligible supports listed below.
-Funding is not guaranteed and all applications are vetted and assessed on a case-by-case basis, taking into account demonstrated need, the type of services requested, provincial fee standards, the client’s existing funding sources, and the overall volume of applications.
+Approved applications may receive up to $2,000 per calendar year toward psychological assessments and up to $1,000 per calendar year toward other eligible supports.
+Funding is not guaranteed.
+All applications are reviewed individually and assessed based on demonstrated need, the type of service requested, provincial fee standards, existing funding sources, and overall application volume.

-With the support of recognized service providers, CAP helps the Autistic community access meaningful, person-centred care that reflects their needs, goals, and strengths.
+With the support of registered service providers, CAP helps the Autistic community access meaningful, person centred, and neuro affirming care that reflects needs, goals, and strengths.

 Who Can Apply

-Only service providers who are registered and approved on Autism Canada’s CAP Service Provider Roster may submit applications on behalf of their clients.
-Providers must complete a vetting process before gaining an access link to the CAP application portal.
+Only service providers who are registered and approved on Autism Canada’s CAP Service Provider Roster may submit applications on behalf of their clients or the people they support.
+Service providers must complete a vetting process before receiving access to the CAP application portal.

-Families and Autistic adults cannot apply directly and are asked not to email or call to follow-up on their application.
-If you are a prospective client or caregiver looking for funding, please visit our CAP Roster to locate and work with a service provider in your area.
+Families, caregivers, and Autistic adults cannot apply directly and are asked not to email or call Autism Canada to follow up on an application.
+Prospective clients and caregivers are encouraged to consult the CAP Roster to locate and work with an approved provider in their area.

 Who Qualifies as a CAP Service Provider?

-To be eligible for Autism Canada’s CAP Roster, service providers must offer direct supports to Autistic people or their families.
-Qualified licensed providers may include:
+To be eligible for Autism Canada’s CAP Service Provider Roster, providers must offer direct supports to Autistic people or their families.

 • Licensed psychologists or psychological associates